segment-boneyard/nightmare/Readme.md

   })
 ```

-Callbacks are supported as a part of evaluate.
+Error-first callbacks are supported as a part of evaluate.
 If the arguments passed are one fewer than the arguments expected for the evaluated function, the evaluation will be passed a callback as the last parameter to the function.
 For example:

 ```js
 var selector = 'h1';